dotmpe/basher/README.md

 - `BASHER_FULL_CLONE=true` - Clones the full repo history instead of only the last commit (useful for package development)
 - `BASHER_PREFIX` - set the installation and package checkout prefix (default is `$BASHER_ROOT/cellar`).
 Setting this to `/usr/local`, for example, will install binaries to `/usr/local/bin`, manpages to `/usr/local/man`, completions to `/usr/local/completions`, and clone packages to `/usr/local/packages`.
 This allows you to manage "global packages", distinct from individual user packages.
+- `REMOVE_EXTENSION=true` - Remove filename extension before linking executables.
+This can be prescribed per package using the `package.sh` file, or can be provided through the local env.
+- Any package variable (`BINS`, `DEPS`, `BASH_COMPLETIONS` and `ZSH_COMPLETIONS`) can be set, provided `package.sh` does not already providei these.
+- `NO_PACKAGE_SH=true` allows to ignore and override all `package.sh` settings, to manage customized or non-basher compliant packages.

 ## Packages